 - Surgical and Procedural Areas: One support person, for the duration of the surgery.

 - Emergency Departments and Urgent Cares: Patients will be allowed one visitor for the first and last 30 minutes of treatment to assist with admission details and discharge planning.
 During times of high volume, to maintain physical distancing in waiting rooms, visitors may be asked to leave after triage assessment is completed (exceptions for minors and other patients with guardians).
+Siblings of pediatric patients are allowed.

 - Clinics: Patients being seen at CoxHealth clinics may have one adult visitor (age 18 or over) during their appointment with a provider.
+Siblings of pediatric patients are allowed.

 - Special circumstances: Visitors will be allowed for patients with special needs (development delays, inability to speak for themselves, times when medical decision making is needed outside of normal visiting hours, or life-altering news occurring outside of normal hours).